RoryAJames/TorontoDevelopmentApplications/README.md

 Two types of statistical tests were performed to determine whether features would make for good predictors in determining an applications approval.
 Chi-square tests were performed on each of the categorical features, while a logistic regression model was fit on all of the numerical features.

-A link to the notebook with all of my exploratory data analysis steps can be found [here](https://github.com/RoryAJames/TorontoDevelopmentApplications/blob/2fa5b0b013ca5b32528224c76f1ebad0dc1d6bfa/Exploratory%20Data%20Analysis.ipynb).

 ## Lessons That I Learned